-That's why critical infrastructure protection is so important.
-As infrastructure has become increasingly connected, the potential attack surface for malicious actors has grown exponentially.
-Cyber threats like ransomware, data breaches, and denial-of-service attacks threaten to disrupt everything from electricity distribution to healthcare services to financial systems.
+With the growing interconnectivity of these systems, the risk has skyrocketed.
+Cyber threats like ransomware, data breaches, and denial-of-service attacks now have the power to disrupt everything from electricity to healthcare to financial systems.

 Critical infrastructure refers to the essential facilities, systems, and networks that provide vital services to a nation.
 Things like the electrical grid, water supply, emergency services, transportation, and communication networks.
 Without them, society as we know it would grind to a halt.